Bridge Design Pattern in C#

 SonyRemoteControl:

-Create a class file with the name SonyRemoteControl.cs and then copy and paste the following code into it.
-This is also going to be a concrete class and also implements the AbstractRemoteControl class and provides the implementation for SwitchOn, SwitchOff, and SetChannel methods.
-Further, if you notice, the constructor takes one parameter of ILEDTV type i.e. an instance of one of the child classes of ILEDTV type which we want to access remotely.
+Create a class file named SonyRemoteControl.cs and copy and paste the following code.
+This will also be a concrete class that implements the AbstractRemoteControl class and provides the implementation for SwitchOn, SwitchOff, and SetChannel methods.
+Further, if you notice, the constructor takes one parameter of ILEDTV type, i.e., an instance of one of the child classes of ILEDTV type, which we want to access remotely.
 Further, we are passing that ILEDTV object to the base class constructor.

 namespace BridgeDesignPattern